The Beatles' last song finally released

 It also uses previously unseen home movie footage provided by Lennon’s son Sean and Olivia Harrison, George’s wife, and “a few precious seconds of The Beatles performing in their leather suits, the earliest known film of The Beatles and never seen before”, provided by Pete Best, the band’s original drummer.

-“The result is pretty nutty and provided the video with much-needed balance between the sad and the funny,” Jackson said.
+“The result is pretty nutty and provided the video with much-needed balance between the sad and the funny,” said Jackson.